“I wanted my home to feel like we were on a never-ending holiday”

 We chatted to Chrissy about her renovation, how she turned her inspiration into a brief for her chosen kitchen supplier, and the journey around selecting the perfect stone for her 4.2m island bench.

-SELECTING THE ENGINEERED STONE:
+SELECTING THE RIGHT STONE:

 Chrissy shared with us, “the most difficult part of the kitchen was choosing the island stone… that had a white enough background, a gorgeous vein and had the ability to connect the veins.
 My kitchen bench is 4.2m long, so I needed more than one slab across the top of my island bench and matching the veins where the 2 slabs meet was one of the most important requirements of the stone.”